sheamunion/snitching-on-sinatra/part2.md

 mkdir -p db/migrate
 ```

-*If you're wondering, `mkdir -p` will create intermediate directories if they
+:flashlight: *If you're wondering, `mkdir -p` will create intermediate directories
-don't already exist.
-That is, if we don't already have a `db` directory, it will
+if they don't already exist.
+That is, if we don't already have a `db` directory,
-create both `db` and `migrate`.*
+it will create both `db` and `migrate`.*

 *For more information about the options you can send to a command line
 application, use `man application`, where `application` is the application you